Tenants and landlords

 - ask for help at an immigrant-serving organization

 - pay a rental agency to help you find a rental home

-Before you visit a place you might want to rent, prepare a checklist of questions you may want to ask the landlord or superintendent.
+Before you visit a place you might want to rent, make a checklist of questions you may want to ask the landlord or superintendent.

-In Canada, landlords can ask you for references (such as a past landlord or an employer) who can confirm that you will be a good tenant.
+In Canada, landlords can ask you for references (such as a past landlord or an employer) who can confirm that you’ll be a good tenant.
 They can also:

-You can get help from an immigrant-serving organization if you do not have:
+You can get help from an immigrant-serving organization if you don’t have:

 - a job

 For more information on credit history, see Money.